antleaf/journal_comparison_service_data_collection/FOAA-Inspired_Framework_change_log.md

-# Fair Open Access Alliance (FOAA) Breakdown of Publication Services and Fees
+# cOAlition S adaptation of the Fair Open Access Alliance (FOAA) Breakdown of Publication Services and Fees

 ## Change Log

-This documentation supports the collection of price and transparency data from publishers for the *cOAlitions S Journal Comparison Service*, using the *Fair Open Access Alliance (FOAA) Breakdown of Publication Services and Fees*.
+This documentation supports the collection of price and transparency data from publishers for the *cOAlitions S Journal Comparison Service*, using an adaptation of the *Fair Open Access Alliance (FOAA) Breakdown of Publication Services and Fees*.

 This document lists revisions, in reverse chronological order.